ysmiura/ifcc/README.md

 ## Radiology NLI Dataset

-NOTE
-: We are working to make the radiology NLI dataset publicly available.
+NOTE: We are working to make the radiology NLI dataset publicly available.

 ## Prerequisites
 * A Linux OS (tested on Ubuntu 16.04)